 - Place flat iron steak on a cutting board.
 Generously tenderize both sides of the steak with a blade meat tenderizer tool.

-- Place flat iron steak in a large zip lock plastic baggie.
-Pour in marinate.
+- Place flat iron steak in a large Ziploc plastic baggie.
+Pour in marinade.
 Push out extra air and seal.

 - Place on a tray or large plate (in case of accidental leaks) in the refrigerator overnight up to 24 hours before grilling.

 - To grill, remove flat iron steak from baggie and reserve marinade.

 - Grill flat iron steak until medium-rare – about 3 to 4 minutes on each side.
 Brush steak with extra marinade.